kar9222/minimalist/README.md

 ## {radian} autocompletion & theme

-Autocompletion: Type some character, press right arrow or other keybindings for completion.
+Autocompletion: Type some character, press `right arrow` or other keybindings for completion.
+NOTE In the GIF below, I use `alt+l` key autocompletion keybindings.

-Theme: See image above
+Theme: See image above and in your ~/.radian_profile, simply put `options(radian.color_scheme = "monokai")`.

 <details>